Aunt May: MC2

 In the alternate timeline known as MC2, May Parker's death in The Amazing Spider-Man #400 was valid.
 It was May who died in this continuum, rather than an actress.
 Peter's daughter, May "Mayday" Parker, was named for her.
 Mayday became the super-heroine Spider-Girl and met the original May when she found herself displaced in time, although Mayday makes no attempt to explain who she really was.

 When Spider-Girl was trapped in an illusion by her enemy, Misery, she was given encouragement from a familiar spirit.
 She recognised the spirit as being Aunt May.

-In the final arc of Amazing Spider-Girl, Aunt May acts a spiritual advisor to May in order to help her grandniece reclaim her identity and save Peter from Norman Osborn.
+In the final arc of Amazing Spider-Girl, Aunt May acts a spiritual advisor to May to help her grandniece reclaim her identity and save Peter from Norman Osborn.
 In this form, she initially appears as a younger version of herself, which prevents May from recognizing her.
 However, May finally figures it out when she sees Aunt May through her father's eyes.